 And if they don’t crop nicely to exactly the same size, create a sense of consistency by lining them up nicely with your text:

+Who doesn’t love a snazzy free handout?
 Want something more unique and edgy?

 Make it all about the image by pruning your text to the bare minimum.
 Leave a ton of white space, or extend your images to fill the entire page:

-Once you have your text and images in on your page, you might find your brochure design a little lacking the excitement department.
+Once you have your text and images on your page, you might find your brochure design a little lacking in the excitement department.
 You can inject some visual interest by adding background colors and images.

 Create definition between different sections by placing large images in the background of some sections and leaving others blank: